kathan17-source/pre-uw-cs-sprint/README.md

 - Learned how to display a summary panel
 - Learned how to create a flashcards panel
 - Practiced building a basic React frontend layout

+## Day 8 - Completed

+- Split the React frontend into reusable components.
+- Created `StudyInput`, `SummaryPanel`, `FlashcardList`, and `ChatBox`.
+- Kept main state in `App.jsx`.
+- Passed data and functions to child components using props.
+- Added fake chat UI for asking questions.
+- Frontend still uses fake summary and flashcard data for now.